South Dakota Court Records

 Do Sealed Records Show up In South Dakota Background Checks?

 No, sealed criminal records do not show up on background checks.
-Government agencies generally deny public requests to view records that contain sealed information.
+Government agencies generally deny public requests to view documents that contain sealed information.
 However, this order is only binding on custodians within the state’s jurisdiction.

 Who Can See Sealed Criminal Records in South Dakota?